 Places I like to look are:

-Go to Facebook, type in your target body of water or area of your state or country and you’ll likely find a group dedicated to sharing details that may help you as you plan your next trip.
+Go to Facebook, type in your target body of water or area of your state or country, and you’ll likely find a group dedicated to sharing details that may help you as you plan your next trip.

 After joining the group, you can search the group for your particular lake, tactics, seasonal information, and more.
-Also, post a question asking where you can find bass in a particular body of water and wait for comments from the group.
+Also, post a question asking where you can find bass in a specific body of water and wait for comments from the group.

 Tip #9 Fish in the Moment to Locate Bass